 Many inspectors additionally use ICC R5 Residential Building Certification as a crucial part of their Inspector Certification portfolio.

 ICC R5 Residential Combination Inspector (RCI) package.
 Everything needed to achieve R5 Status.
-PASS YOUR ICC B1, M1, P1, and E1 EXAM.
-Our 100% money-back guarantee backs this course.Save $100 when you order our R5 package!
+PASS YOUR ICC B1, M1, P1, & E1 EXAM.
+100% money-back guarantee backs this course.Save $200 when you order our 2015 R5 package!

 Achieving an ICC R5 Residential Combination Designation demonstrates your proficiency and flexibility in diverse building safety disciplines that opens many doors to a broad array of job opportunities.